vega/vega-lite/CONTRIBUTING.md

 #### Property Table

-To generate a property tables from the JSON schema (which is in turn generated from the Typescript interfaces, you can include the `table.html` template.
+To generate property tables from the JSON schema (which is in turn generated from the Typescript interfaces, you can include the `table.html` template.
 For example, to generate a table that includes `rangeStep`, `scheme`, and `padding` from `Scale`, you can use

 ```
 {% include table.html props="rangeStep,scheme,padding" source="Scale" %}